RV Inspection Services: Motor Home Inspection Specialists

-First, the oil is checked for viscosity loss (thinned out oil) and thermal breakdown (too much heat).
+First, the oil is checked for viscosity loss (thinned-out oil) and thermal breakdown (too much heat).
 Oil samples are also checked for signs of fuel and coolant caused by faulty injectors or leaking head gaskets and for changes in nitration level that may indicate improper fuel/air mixtures.

-These tests tell you everything you need to know to fully evaluate your engine cooling system and it will tell you if or when an engine coolant change is needed.
+These tests tell you everything you need to know to fully evaluate your engine cooling system, and they will tell you if or when an engine coolant change is needed.
 Detailed test reports will be emailed directly to you.
 If you don’t have an email account, reports are sent to your mailbox through the US Postal Service.

-Test reports are “user friendly” and color-coded so it’s easy to spot problems if any exist.
+Test reports are “user friendly” and color-coded, so it’s easy to spot problems if any exist.
 Color codes help to indicate the overall severity of the sample using a zero to four rating scale.
 A Severity Rating of zero indicates that everything is okay and no maintenance is required.

 The report also lists comments and recommendations that instruct you and your service tech on what was found and what maintenance or checks are needed.
 These are all great things to know when so much money is involved when it comes to the motorized parts of an RV!

-New RV Owner Walk Through Services
+New RV Owner Walk-Through Services

 Well, RVs are like a home on steroids!
-When purchased they require someone to spend hours helping the new owner to understand how to operate the RV.
-When an RV is purchased new this is the RV dealership’s job.
+When purchased, they require someone to spend hours helping the new owner understand how to operate the RV.
+When an RV is purchased new, this is the RV dealership’s job.
 When they are purchased used, this should be the responsibility of the RV dealership or the person you are buying the RV from.

 They may not even know everything about it!
-In either case, neither is usually enough to help the new RV owner feel comfortable living in their new home.
+In either case, neither is usually enough to help the new RV owner feel comfortable living in their new RV home.
 This is where HMRVI Corporation can assist you!

-Howard and Pam have over one hundred thousand miles traveling in RVs.
+Howard and Pam have over one hundred fifty thousand miles traveling in RVs.
 They have been living in RVs since 2002 and enjoying full-time RV living since 2008.

-They know what it is like to own one and how to operate all the systems that these homes on wheels have.
-Howard and Pam can spend all the time you need them to in order to help you prepare for life on the road.
-And that not only includes operating the RV but also things you need to know when it comes to the RV lifestyle.
+They know what it is like to own one and how to operate all the systems these homes on wheels have.
+Howard and Pam can spend all the time you need to help you prepare for life on the road.
+And that includes safely operating the RV and things you need to know about the RV lifestyle.

 RV Pre-Purchase Consultations

-When deciding to purchase an RV home, how do you know what to look for?
+When purchasing an RV home, how do you know what to look for?
 If you have never had an RV before, what should you buy?
 What RV will be best for you?

 Let HMRVI Corporation help take the pain out of such a big decision.
 Let them accompany you while you investigate your new RV home!
 It could save you from making a wrong purchase because you did not think to ask questions about the RV or you did not know what you did not know.

 Howard and Pam have developed the skills to be able to present on many topics that are RV and small business-related.
 Whether talking to a group of twenty or a group of hundreds, they can keep attendees entertained while educating them on the topics they present.
 They like to call their presentation style “edutainment!”
 His presentations are educational and entertaining.